Jessybrenens/Test/DRAFT/Chapter04.md

 Mira observed from behind the mask of Dr. Marina Voss, oceanographic consultant.
 Her credentials—meticulously forged with Kai's help—identified her as a Tide Dweller specialist hired by the Haven Council's Environmental Assessment Committee.
 The invitation had cost her three months of planning and a significant portion of her savings, but it placed her within arm's reach of her target.
 Her palms dampened inside her gloves.

 The Grand Atrium of Celestia Haven's Cultural Center had once been a luxury cruise ship's ballroom.
 Salvaged during the Acceleration phase, it now served as the floating city's premier gathering space.
-Massive windows offered panoramic views of endless ocean, turned silver by moonlight.
+The windows framed a sea that swallowed the horizon, its surface glinting like shattered glass under the moon.
 The distant horizon blurred the boundary between sea and sky.
 Hovering service drones circulated with trays of food and drink, their humming barely audible beneath conversation and synthesized music.

 Mira accepted champagne from a passing drone, using the motion to scan the room.
 The bubbles tickled her nose as she pretended to sip.
 Security was present but subtle—Haven guards positioned at exits, their posture too rigid to be anything but military trained; surveillance systems disguised as decorative elements, lenses catching light at certain angles; weapons scanners integrated into entry archways.
 She'd passed through those scanners with confidence, carrying nothing that would trigger alerts.